Scouting America

 Start with the definition: “To provide what is needed for (something or someone) to exist, continue, etc.”1

-Then consider the vision (picture of future success) for unit service: “Every member of the BSA has a great Scouting experience.”
+Then consider the vision (picture of future success) for unit service: “Every member of Scouting America has a great Scouting experience.”

 And one other thought: too often, the potential impact of an effective commissioner isn’t understood.